IBurn36360/Twitch_Interface/Modules/authentication.md

 }
 ```

-If no token was returned:
+If the token was no longer valid:

 ```json
 {
   "token": false,